 When we make a prediction, we may reconstruct an intent from the information gleaned from your app donations.

 When our prediction is right and someone engages with it, we pass the underlying intent back over to you so you can execute it in your app.

 Now, your goal is to execute that action, and there are two ways you might go about this.

 Whenever possible, you should execute the action in the background.
 If you support background execution, the action is performed right then and there and the user doesn't have to switch between apps.

 You even have the ability to display your beautiful app UI right in this flow.

-Here we're showing a dialog to let the user confirm their order before placing it.
+Here, we're showing a dialogue to let the user confirm their order before placing it.